 Text: Use Microsoft® Word, with the title page, the author descriptions page, and the manuscript text without author details saved as a separate files.

 Graphics: Create digital artwork after consulting the Elsevier Electronic Artwork website; http://www.elsevier.com/locate/authorartwork, which contains appropriate instructions.

 Please note that all images submitted in color will be converted to grayscale in the print version of the journal, but will appear in color on the Journal's website (http://www.whijournal.com), free of charge.

 Please note that Elsevier allows the submission of MS Office files (Word, PowerPoint, Excel) graphics files provided that they meet certain criteria (see information given on Electronic Artwork website).
 It is preferred to save files in JPEG or TIFF format.
 Label figures as referenced in text and include a list of figure legends.

 The journal uses blind peer review: authors' names are removed from manuscripts when they are sent for peer review, and the names of reviewers are not disclosed to authors.
 All manuscripts will be reviewed by at least two reviewers selected by the editors.
 Authors are encouraged to submit suggestions for appropriate peer reviewers for their manuscripts.
 (Please include names and contact information for potential reviewers.)
 Authors will receive copies of the reviewers' comments.
 The journal strives to provide reviews to the authors within three months of the date of submission.
-Possible editorial decisions that may result from the peer review are: accept as written; accept with minor revisions; revise and resubmit; reject.
+Possible editorial decisions that may result from the peer review are: accept as written; revise - major; revise - minor; reject.
 When revisions are requested, the editor will specify the time frame for resubmission.

 COMMENTARIES/LETTERS TO THE EDITOR